p65536/ChatGPT-Project-Theme-Automator/README.md

 ### Ideas Under Consideration (not planned)

 - GUI for settings (editing JSON is sufficient for most users)
-- Auto-update support (manual version control is more transparent)
 - Cloud sync for settings (local export/import is enough)
 - Theme application for sidebar (seems unnecessary)
 - Change input area font (is this needed?)